himal2007/himal2007.github.io/_pages/about.md

 **🌱 Curious Mind:** When I'm not delving into the molecular mysteries of pathogens, you might find me lost in the pages of a book.
 Currently, I'm currently reading _Mukam Ranamaidan_ by Mohan Mainali, a delightful escape that keeps me balanced and inspired.

 ---

-**🌐 Connect with Me:** If you share my passion for bioinformatics or have a project that we could colaborate on, let's connect via any of the socal handles below.

----